Comprehensive Eye Exams

 be performed to help us with your examination.
 In most patients we will use eye drops to dilate the pupil to permit a thorough evaluation of the back of the eye including the health of the retina and optic nerve.
 For all patients we will perform a quick painless tonometry eye pressure test for glaucoma.
 For some patients we may need to order additional testing including visual field testing, optic nerve and retinal imaging corneal pachymetry thickness measurements, retina, optic nerve or external photography and ophthalmic ultrasound-all of which are performed in the comfort and convenience of our office.
 The doctors and staff at Coastal Jersey Eye Center will take the time necessary to help you understand your diagnosis and treatment plan.

 Common Eye Conditions

 The most common eye conditions diagnosed during a comprehensive eye exam involve refractive errors that cause blurry vision.
 These conditions affect millions of people in the United States and often get progressively worse with age.
-Fortunately, refractive errors can be easily treated to let patients enjoy clear vision at all distances.
+Fortunately refractive errors can be readily managed to let patients enjoy clear vision at al distances.

 - Farsightedness, or hyperopia, is a condition in which the eye focuses on distant objects better than on objects closer to the eye, so nearby objects appear blurry.
 This refractive condition occurs most commonly in people in their middle to later years.